Venkatesh-Bharath/Java-Full-Stack-interview-questions-3-years-experience/KVAS Technologies/KVASTechnologies.md

 ### 1. **Introduce yourself with a focus on your recent projects and the technologies you've worked with.**

 **Answer:**
-I am Venkatesh Bharath, a Java full stack developer with 3 years of experience in building scalable web applications.
-My recent project involved developing a bank application where I focused on the user registration page and transaction data handling.
+I am BSK, a Java full stack developer with 3 years of experience in building scalable web applications.
+My recent project involved developing a  abc application  where I focused on the user registration page and transaction data handling.
 I used ReactJS for the frontend, Spring Boot for the backend, and implemented microservices architecture.
 My tech stack includes Java, Spring Boot, Hibernate, ReactJS, and MySQL.

 ### 2. **Describe a recent task or project you worked on.
 What challenges did you face and how did you overcome them?**